coryjpiette/Code-Quiz/README.md

 Code-Quiz
-Code Quiz

-This homework assignment involves developing a five-question quiz on basic coding concepts.
+This project involves developing a five-question quiz on basic coding concepts.

 At the onset, you are provided with the choice to either begin the quiz or view the high scores.